IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 To train the models and reproduce our results you can either download the fully pre-processed data or download the open-source data and rerun the pre-processing notebooks
 ### Option 1: getting the fully preprocssed data
 1) download the pre-processed data here:
+FMD data: 10.25592/uhhfdm.16868
+Hagen data:
-2) place the downloaded folders in the folder 'Daten'
+2) Unzip the downloaded files in the folder 'Daten'
 ### Option 2: getting the raw data from the original data repositories
 1) download the open-source data using the links in the repository introduction
 2) place the FMD file (.zip) from the FMD dataset in 'Daten/FMD_rawdata'